 Though fairly similar to the Stiebel Eltron model ranked in the previous spot, this 232886 Tempra 36B is better suited for smaller homes but comes with all the same features that shoppers love about that model.

 It has two connections on the bottom that help you easily hook up your water input and output lines, which will provide your family with all the hot water that they need.

-This Tempra also has a sleeker and smaller design that makes it just a little more compact and lets it take up less space, and it’s up to 90% smaller than traditional gas water heaters.
+This Tempra also has a sleeker and smaller design that makes it just a little more compact and lets it take up less space, and it’s up to 90% smaller than traditional gas alternatives.

 While it doesn’t have a digital temperature screen, it does have a dial on the front with temperature markings around the edges that still let you pick a specific temperature, and those markings make it clear which temperatures are suitable for commercial use, residential use and basic water needs like washing your hands.

-A small light beneath this knob changes colors to reflect when the water heater has power, which causes this light to blink rapidly, when it’s in standby mode but still has power and when the water heater is completely off.
+A small light beneath this knob changes colors to reflect when the water heater has power, which causes this light to blink rapidly, when it’s in standby mode but still has power and when the heating unit is completely off.

 4. Stiebel Eltron Tempra 20 Plus

 Another option from the same manufacturer is the Stiebel Eltron Tempra 20, which is a hot water heated designed to provide enough hot water for every room in your house as well as every user.